jlbelleca1261ant-prog/WBDV111_MidtermLabExam-BristolShoes/README.md

 - Product cards with images, names, prices, and filter tabs (All / Men's / Women's)
 - Quick-view product modal with size selector and multiple image angles
 - Add to Cart system with cart sidebar (localStorage)
-- Checkout flow with 5 payment options (GCash, Maya, Card, Bank, COD)
+- Checkout flow with 5 payment options (GCash, Maya, Card, Bank, COD) This is just placeholders sir since we dont have a backend.
 - Contact form with real-time validation (Name, Email, PH Phone format)
 - Contact form submission via Formspree (no backend needed)
 - Embedded Google Map (iframe)
 - Footer with quick links and contact info
-- Smooth scroll reveal animations (IntersectionObserver)
+- Smooth scroll reveal animations (IntersectionObserver) (i vibecoded this since i dont have much knowledge about how will i implement the logic of transitions and animations).
 - Consistent color scheme throughout (Navy Blue + White)
 - Google Fonts (Playfair Display + Inter)
 - Alt text on all images (accessibility)